 Some may think managing a plumbing and HVAC company with 70 employees is utter chaos.
 I found being “balanced” helps avoid chaos in business too.
 “Balance” requires organization.
 It requires only working with the willing and getting the right team “on the bus”.
 Then managing them responsibly.
 It also requires integrity and doing what we say we will do with no exceptions.

-John Henry's Plumbing, Heating, and Air also found it’s easier to be “balanced” when we only offer quality HVAC and plumbing products that are installed to the best of our ability.
+John Henry's Plumbing, Heating, Air, and Electrical also found it’s easier to be “balanced” when we only offer quality HVAC and plumbing products that are installed to the best of our ability.
 For instance, I believe Trane and Lennox HVAC products are the best.
 Their warranties are great and they stand behind their products.
 A “balanced” life requires quality air to promote health.
 That includes whole-house humidifiers to provide the humidity that meets recognized health levels.

 A balanced life also requires good plumbing.
 For instance, I could not imagine going without Reverse Osmosis (R.O.) drinking water.
 Our bodies are 60% water.
 It’s healthier if the quality of our drinking water is high and does not contain 28 harmful chemicals like arsenic, pesticides, etc. R.O. water makes great ice too.